Desk with Laptop, Calculator, Files and small model of house with epc colours

 EPC Recommendation for Increased Loft Insulation

-The EPC methodology will generally add a recommendation to your EPC certificate to increase the depth of loft insulation if you only have 150mm or less present.
-It will recomend you increase the insulation to 270mm.
+The EPC methodology will generally add a recommendation to your EPC certificate to increase the depth of loft insulation under the following conditions:

 Loft Insulation (Joists) - An Example Property

-If I take the example of my own house, which is a 1950s 3-bed terraced house and which I've described in a bit more detail in our Case Study 2 page, here is a table of increasing loft insulation depths and the EPC rating that I would achieve in each case.
+Let's take the example of my own house, which is a 1950s 3-bed terraced house without cavity wall insulation.
+I've covered this building in a bit more detail in our Case Study 2 page.

-Currently I have 200mm deep insulation between the joists and my EPC rating is a 68D which is on the top of band D, just one point from moving up to a band C.
+My EPC rating is currently a 68D which is on the top of band D, just one point from moving up to a band C.

 I'm therefore interested in any measure that could give me a one point improvement in EPC rating: